-Used yet again when the Doctor goes to talk to Amy's fiancé... and opts to show up by jumping out of a stripper's cake (at his bachelor party):
+- "The Vampires of Venice": The Doctor goes to talk to Amy's fiancé... and opts to show up by jumping out of a stripper's cake (at his bachelor party):

-Doctor: Rory!
+The Doctor: Rory!
 What a relief!
 I'd thought I'd burst out of the wrong cake.
 Again.
 That reminds me, there's a girl sitting outside in a bikini, could someone let her inside and give her a jumper?
 Lucy?
 Lovely girl.
 Diabetic.
 Now then, Rory.
-We need to talk about your fiancé.
+We need to talk about your fiancée.
 She tried to kiss me.
 Tell you what though, you're a lucky man, she's a great kisser.

-Jayne Cobb from Firefly manages to turn an observation that dead people make him restless into defensively insisting that he isn't a necrophiliac.
+- Jayne Cobb from Firefly manages to turn an observation that dead people make him restless into defensively insisting that he isn't a necrophiliac.
 He was just giving examples of things he does when he's restless.
 Nothing corpse-specific in there.

 River: You are such a boob.

-Done in Frasier by Niles when talking to Daphne about her possible dismissal.
+- Done in Frasier by Niles when talking to Daphne about her possible dismissal.

 Niles: Yes, and even if by some small chance that were to happen, Daphne, I could always use you.

 ...I, I would know of a position you could take.